LauraVerdesca/Exam/PROJECT_SPECIFICATION.md

 The aim of this function is to display the different diseases of the file on the screen, in fact it is connected to the _part_3.py_;

   * <ins>*SentencesD*</ins>: <br/>
-The class is involved in giving the list of all sentences associated to Covid and the specific disease, given by input from the user in _part_3.py_.
+The class is involved in giving the list of all sentences associated to Covid and the specific disease, given by input from the user.
 In line <ins>136</ins> the **loc[self.__data['diseaseid'] == disease_id]** function is used in order to exctract the portion of the matrix related to the disease and then, through iteration, _covid_list_ is created;

   * <ins>*Top10*</ins>: <br/>